-Appendix 1: HTA standards
+Appendix 3: HTA standards

 The HTA standards applicable to this establishment are shown below; those not assessed during the inspection are shown in grey text.
 Individual standards which are not applicable to this establishment have been excluded.
-The establishment does not store relevant material for a scheduled purpose therefore compliance with the standards under the HT Act was not assessed.

-Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended)
+Human Tissue (Quality and Safety for Human Application) Regulations 2007 Standards (as amended)